Moonstroke/YABFI/README.md

 ### Usage

-The executable accepts a single argument, a character string containing the Brainfuck code to execute (using command-line options to read from a file is a planned evolution).
+The executable accepts either a single path argument to a Brainfuck program file, the option `-f` with once again a path argument to a Brainfuck program file, or the `-x` option with as argument a character string containing the Brainfuck code to execute.

-It reads from `stdin`, and outputs to `stdout`.
+It reads from `stdin`, and outputs to `stdout`; redirection from or to files will have to be performed through the shell.
+No output is written to `stderr`.
+Non-zero exit codes can be used to diagnose errors; these codes are defined as `enum` constants at the top of the source file.

 ### Compilation